jamesrwilliams/personal-site/src/posts/2019/a-deep-dive-into-the-console-api.md

 > The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.

 I'm running with this being relevant for me, even though Kernighan meant this in reference to Unix.
 Professional admissions aside, I have recently been looking deeper into the web console API I use for every web project I ever work on.
 It turns out there is a lot more than just `console.log()` in there.
-So here is a breakdown of some of the other methods and techniques you can use with the API to make your development and debugging life a little easier:
+So here is a breakdown of some other methods and techniques you can use with the API to make your development and debugging life a little easier:

 - [Assert, then log](#assert-then-log)
 - [Computed property names](#computed-property-names)